What is the Catalyst Accelerator?

 Do we need to be in person at the Catalyst Campus for the Duration of the Program?

-Yes, however, the Catalyst Accelerator is a semi-residential program which only requires participants’ physical presence on Campus every other week, with rare exception.
-Participants will travel to Catalyst Campus in Colorado Springs, Colorado every other week for workshops, mentoring and in–person customer engagement.
-The program will be held starting at 8:00 am on Tuesday, Wednesday, Thursday, and Friday, and will end each Friday at 2:00pm.
-On the virtual weeks, participants will continue to conduct customer engagement and attend virtual meetings and workshops when necessary.
+Yes, the Catalyst Accelerator is a program where participants will travel to Colorado Springs every other week for workshops, mentoring and customer engagement.
+The program will be held starting at 8:00 am on Tuesday, Wednesday, Thursday, and Friday, and will end each Friday at 12:00pm.
+On the “off weeks”, participants will continue to conduct customer engagement and attend virtual meetings and workshops when necessary.

 What is the cost to attend the Catalyst Accelerator?